noorshaikhi2525-create/DecodeLabs-Data-Analysis-Project-2-/README.md

-# DecodeLabs-Data-Analysis-Project-2-
-Credit Card Fraud Detection
+Credit Card Fraud Detection – DecodeLabs Project 2 Project Overview
-Project Overview
 This project demonstrates the process of detecting fraudulent credit card transactions through data analysis and machine learning.
 The dataset was explored, cleaned, and analyzed before building a predictive model to classify genuine and fraudulent transactions.
 Project Objectives